Rick Daniels says “Think About a Role in This” Regarding VLP Canada Investment

 DESERT HOT SPRINGS, CA – An Email of October 19, 2012 was forwarded from City Manager Richard A. Daniels to his son, Benjamin R. Daniels, requesting he “think about a role in this” referring to yet another multi-million dollar solicitation for investors involving a land development scheme in the city.

-The investment offerings and strategies for raising development capital for the Desert Dunes project was first provided to Rick Daniels along with a 16 page fund raising syndicate agreement by investment group VLP.
+The investment offerings and strategies for raising development capital for the Desert Dunes project was first provided to Rick Daniels along with a 16 page fund raising syndicate agreement by investment group VLP of Canada.

 Within minutes of receiving that email, Rick Daniels forwarded details to his son.
 The details are contained in a deleted email of the city manager.